openthread/openthread/src/cli/README.md

 Done
 ```

-Use `-v` to get more verbose informations about the address.
+Use `-v` to get more verbose information about the address.

 ```bash
 > ipaddr -v